NOAA-OWP/SoilFreezeThaw/README.md

 <img width="615" alt="eq1" src="https://user-images.githubusercontent.com/15165757/157314534-0ef6e5ea-4dad-4be5-aaac-888ca139cbc7.png">

 where T is the soil temperature, C is the volumetric heat capacity [J/(m3K)], θ is the volumetric soil moisture content [m3/m3], K is the bulk thermal conductivity [W/(mK)], Lf is the latent heat of fusion (J/Kg), ice is the ice density, ice is the soil ice content [m3/m3], t is the time, and z is the depth.
 The last term on the right side of Eq.
 (1) represents the latent heat of released/consumed during the phase change.
-The soil thermal conductivity follows the parameterization of Peters-Lidars (Ref) given by:
+The soil thermal conductivity follows the parameterization of Peters-Lidard (Ref) given by:

 <img width="598" alt="eq2" src="https://user-images.githubusercontent.com/15165757/157315994-bca4d024-0288-4809-aeae-92e9012b4318.png">